comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 If `"pdf_shape"` is not defined for an *uncertainty variable* it is assumed to be `"gaussian"`.

-The following example of a dataset again shows a `"temperature"` variable associated with two uncertainty components - `"u_calibration"` and `"u_noise"`.
-Here, `"u_calibration"` is defined to be represented by a rectangular PDF. `"u_noise"` has no defined `"pdf_shape"` and so is assumed Gaussian.
+The following example of a dataset again shows a `temperature` variable associated with two uncertainty components - `u_calibration` and `u_noise`.
+Here, `u_calibration` is defined to be represented by a rectangular PDF. `u_noise` has no defined `"pdf_shape"` and so is assumed Gaussian.

 .. code-block::